Jaybit0/JtexCore/doc/readme.md

 ### Storing, recalling and hiding a matrix

 You are able to store and recall matrices at later times.
-Keep in mind that recalling a matrix is only possible if it has been defined in the code above.
+Keep in mind that recalling a matrix is only possible if it has been defined in the code above (not below).
+Stored matrices can also be used across different math blocks.

 ```
 --m{